Years ago, a software guru-turned-entrepreneur Peter Armstrong coined an aphorism that likely had hidebound traditionalists scratching their heads.

 You really need to know what you’re talking about in order to turn out 200-plus pages of well-organized prose on a single topic.
 That’s why grad students are awarded PhDs for doing exactly that!
 Your book may not come from half a decade’s worth of doctoral-level research, but it will channel all the domain expertise and practical know-how you’ve poured into your business.

-Translating all that knowledge into clear, readable prose will prove that your work is grounded in real, substantive ideas, not just wishful thinking.
+Translate your knowledge into clear, readable prose will prove that your work is grounded in real and substantive ideas.
+It’s not just wishful thinking.
 Most importantly, it will help you prove yourself to your potential customers.

 As an entrepreneur, you have no asset more valuable than your reputation — or, to put it differently, your brand.